Available in 0,25, 1 and 5 litre tin canisters, 200 litre drums and 1000 litre IBC containers. Where to buy.

 Remove all remaining oil and dust left on the surface after 20-30 minutes.
 Oil left on the surface will leave a sticky skin.
 If that happens, gently use a card scraper to remove the skin and then machine-polish with FURNITURE OIL.

-Give time to oxidate: the oil dries by oxidation and the time needed for drying is dependent on two factors: the supply of oxygen and the temperature.
+Allow time to oxidize: the oil dries by oxidation and the time needed for drying is dependent on two factors: the supply of oxygen and the temperature.
 The oil can dry to the touch in a few hours’ time on a windy, hot summer day, whereas it can take up to a week in a cool, poorly ventilated garage.

-Polish to the desired gloss - from matte to high gloss - using an abrasive sheet or polishing pad and some FURNITURE OIL, or Selder & Co’s LINSEED VARNISH OIL for a higher gloss.
+Polish to the desired gloss - from matte to high gloss - using an abrasive sheet or polishing pad and some FURNITURE OIL or LINSEED VARNISH OIL for a higher gloss.
 Use a #3000-#5000 polishing pad for a high-gloss surface, a #1000-#2000 for semi-gloss, a #220 abrasive pad for a silk-matte surface, or a #100 abrasive pad for a coarser surface.
 Keep the surface moist by wetting the abrasive sheet or pad with FURNITURE OIL or LINSEED VARNISH OIL.
 Repeat until the entire surface has an even sheen.

 No respiratory protection necessary.
 Provide good ventilation.
 The oil has low thermal conductivity and does not cause burns if spilled, but be aware that metal objects that have been in warm oil burns.

 WARNING: DANGER OF SPONTANEOUS COMBUSTION!